 If we were to believe Hollywood and fairy tales, love is about some woman with long flowing hair being swept off her feet by her Prince Charming.
-Lately the Hollywood version seems to often skip spiritual love altogether, simply focusing on sex, or we get the sitcom version with the hapless, incompetent male being dominated by the wife who does everything.
-Is it any wonder that half of marriages end in divorce if folks really think this is the way “love” should be?
+Lately the Hollywood version seems to often skip spiritual love altogether, simply focusing on sex.
+Our other option is the sitcom version with the hapless, incompetent male being dominated by the wife who does everything.
+Is it any wonder that half of marriages end in divorce if folks think this is the way “love” is?

-I’m not perfect by any stretch of the imagination, but I do happen to be happily married to my best friend, August.
-We’re been together for over 17 years, and been friends for over 20, so I believe we’re doing something right.
+I'm lucky enough to be happily married to my best friend, August.
+We're been together for over 26 years, and been friends for nearly 30, so I believe we're doing something right.
 In the interest of bringing a little reality to the Valentine hype, I decided to share our story.

 A Chance Meeting

 Back in 1988 (boy, am I feeling dated), I was a freshman in college at UW Superior.
 I had a full course load in preparation for finishing my math/physics degree in four years, and was lifting weights like a mad woman.
 (For a brief time, I entertained thoughts of getting into bodybuilding.
 I used to love pumping iron.)

 One Saturday afternoon, a friend dragged me to an intramural volleyball game.
 We happened to end up on a team with some upper classmen, including one dark haired guy who didn't say much but seemed nice.
 When the game was over, I asked the dark haired guy if he would mind picking up my friend and I some wine coolers.
 (Yes, I was young and foolish and underage.)
 He didn't say a word, just gave me a look that said, “Why on earth would you ask me such a thing?”
 (I found out later that he we not much of drinker – still isn't – and for some reason was not used to getting odd requests from strange women.
 Imagine that.)
 Not exactly a “romantic” introduction to the love of your life.